Visas / D7

 - Application, or request for the D7 visa, including the reason/motivation for the request, and accompanied by recent photographs

 - Passport and sometimes national identity document (of home country)

 - Proof of the sources of income, their regularity and availability to be received in Portugal (some Consulates ask for proof that some funds have been deposited into a Portuguese account in the applicant’s name)

 - Proof of accommodation, either a rental contract, letter of invitation from friend or family with a statement of continued support by that person (some legal responsibilities may accrue to the individuals concerned) or proof of ownership of the property.
-Some online sources of information have quoted a hotel reservation as acceptable but our experience is that some Consulates will not accept this.
-We believe it best to apply the principle that a hotel reservation does not indicate an intent to remain permanently
+Some online sources of information have quoted a hotel reservation as acceptable but our experience is that Consulates will not accept this.
+Indeed most consulates are now even rejecting rentals under a short-term or “Alojamento Local” contract (often referred to as an Airbnb-style contract).
+It is best to apply based on a rental that conveys an intent to remain permanently

 - Medical insurance, which proves that you will not be a burden to the state in case of a medical need or emergency.
 Over time, it may be possible for applicants to be eligible to treatment under the national system (SNS)

 - Clean criminal record, proven by a certificate issued by the competent authorities of the country of origin.
 In the US, we suggest using an expediter who will deal with this matter more efficiently;

 - Bank information and NIF: in almost all cases, proof of having a Portuguese fiscal number www.algarveseniorliving.com/real-estate-sales/#forex is required.
 As regards the bank account, it is often required that you have deposited some funds into that account;